IoTPlay/homedig2/README.md

     a.
 Running a Home Automation system for 3 yrs, and discovering the issues of implementing, and maintaining the system.
     b.
 Amazon Web Services IoT Framework.
     c.
 SAP's Leonardo IoT framework
     d.
-Efforts by different parties to standardize, like (homie)[https://homieiot.github.io]
+Efforts by different parties to standardize, like Homie.
     e.
 The inner workings of MQTT.

 ## Building Blocks